ptri-13-scratch-pfa/Whiskr/README.md

 # Whiskr

-This is Scratch Project in PTRI-13
+This is Iteration Project in PTRI-13, team Scooby Gang.

-There are three package.json files.
-One in root, server, and client.
-You will need to NPM install dependencies for all the folders
+Reminders:

+- Be sure to 'npm i' from the project directory (outside of server/client directories) to install dependencies before attempting to run the server/client 'npm run dev'